nurul3101/dev-notes/React-Notes.md

 ## React / JS Notes

 - We cannot use `this` in the constructor unless you call constructor of parent class using `super()`.
-JS wont' allow it
+JS wont' allow it.
+- overreacted.io
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0OTYwNTkxNSw5NDQwMDM2MjcsMTE0OT
-YwNTkxNSw5NDQwMDM2MjddfQ==
+eyJoaXN0b3J5IjpbMTYwNzI0ODA5MiwxMTQ5NjA1OTE1LDk0ND
+AwMzYyNywxMTQ5NjA1OTE1LDk0NDAwMzYyN119
 -->